zestia/ember-modal-dialog/README.md

 #### `close`

 Call this when you want to close the modal.
-It will first wait for any animations on the DOM element, and then `@onClose` will be fired.
+It will first wait for any animations on the dialog element, and then `@onClose` will be fired.
 Allowing you to physically remove the modal from the DOM.

 #### `isLoading`

 Whether the data required for the modal dialog to display is loading.

-#### `element`

-The DOM element of the modal dialog component.

-#### `boxElement`

-The inner DOM element of the modal dialog component, that contains the content.